 Regardless of the success you find in life, many people struggle with confidence.
 Low self-esteem can affect even the highest of achievers.

-That’s why mantras for confidence can be so helpful.
+That’s why mantras for self esteem and confidence can be so helpful.

 By replacing thoughts of low self-worth with feelings of strength and capability, you can begin to show up with greater confidence.

-By repeating a confidence mantra – for example, “When setbacks happen, I have the power to overcome them” – you may find that over time, your trust and belief in yourself increases.
+By repeating a confidence building mantra–for example, “When setbacks happen, I have the power to overcome them”–you may find that over time, your trust and belief in yourself increases.

 Let’s jump into the confidence mantras below.